Persuasive Privacy: Privacy as Persuasion

 The relative privacy score is negatively-orientated for Sender.
 That is, lower values of $\Delta(Q,T,x)$ represent greater privacy.
 Typically, $S(Q,x) > S(Q_T,x)$ as privacy decreases after information is released, and $\Delta(Q,T,x)$ will be positive, but given stochasticity in $T$, the relative privacy score can take negative values.
 An alternative to a relative assessment is for Sender to assess the absolute privacy using $S(Q_T,x)$.
 However, this would not capture the change in Receiver's belief, which would lead to very strict assessments of privacy.
 As an extreme example, if Receiver already has full knowledge of the dataset, i.e., $Q=\delta_x$, then every mechanism would have equal absolute privacy.

 The relative privacy score is stochastic since it depends on $T \sim M(x,\cdot)$.
 But Sender must assess privacy before $T$ is generated.
 The stochasticity can be accounted for in a number of ways, including by expectation or tail probability.
-We choose the latter to favour robustness in our definition of privacy. \begin{assumption} For a given data-prior $Q$ and dataset $x$, Sender considers a mechanism $M$ private only if
+We choose the latter to favour robustness in our definition of privacy, whilst Appendix~\ref{app:renyi} discusses the former choice in further detail. \begin{assumption} For a given data-prior $Q$ and dataset $x$, Sender considers a mechanism $M$ private only if

-for some maximum acceptable privacy loss $\kappa\geq0$ and small probability of failure $0 \leq \delta \ll 1$. \end{assumption} Assumption~\ref{ass:tailprob} dictates that Sender wishes to ensure privacy for all events except (possibly) some with low probability.\footnote{Considering the expectation, rather than tail probabilities, may be useful in other contexts.} From the game-theoretic perspective, \eqref{eq:tailprob} encodes a binary value function (relative privacy under Receiver's optimal decision) for Sender.
+for some maximum acceptable privacy loss $\kappa\geq0$ and small probability of failure $0 \leq \delta \ll 1$. \end{assumption} Assumption~\ref{ass:tailprob} dictates that Sender wishes to ensure privacy for all events except (possibly) those with low probability.\footnote{Considering the expectation of $\Delta(Q,T,x)$, rather than the tail probabilities, can recover R\'{e}nyi DP for example (see Appendix~\ref{app:renyi}).} From the game-theoretic perspective, \eqref{eq:tailprob} encodes a binary value function (relative privacy under Receiver's optimal decision) for Sender.
 Further discussion of the binary value function is given in Section~\ref{sec:game}.

 So far, we have conditioned on the existence of a known data-prior $Q$.
 In most cases, it will be difficult for Sender to know Receiver's data-prior, even approximately.
 For a robust definition of privacy we consider the worst case over a reasonable class of priors $\mathcal{Q}_x \subset \mathcal{P}$ that Receiver may hold.
 This class may depend on the data value $x$, since this allows us to construct classes where bounds on Receiver's adversarial strength are constant as $x$ varies.
 We will drop the subscript when $\mathcal Q_x$ does not depend on $x$.
 Sender's consideration of a set of data-priors is formalised as follows. \begin{assumption} Sender considers $M$ private if \eqref{eq:tailprob} holds uniformly for all data-priors~$Q \in \mathcal{Q}_x$ and datasets $x \in \xset$. \end{assumption}